 Even where the business is 'owned by the community' there are likely to be a number of legal structures to make this possible: forms of cooperatives trust structures and others.
-However, the exact legal structures that are available will be determined by the legal jurisdiction and therefore will differ fundamentally around the 21 countries that are members of APEC.
+However, the exact legal structures that are available will be determined by the legal jurisdiction in Peru.